How Spain brought cannabis to the Americas and influenced Hispanic culture

 At that time, Mexico was in a state of upheaval.
 The dictatorship of General Porfiro Diaz was unpopular and dissent was widespread.
 This period’s effect on the economy was devastating, and a large number of rank and file Mexicans migrated north over the Rio Grande into Texas and, to a lesser extent, New Mexico.
 Once there, many settled in shanty-towns and amongst the poorer quarters of towns, finding work as unskilled laborers.

-It’s a fun little tune considered to be the Mexican version of “Yankee Doddle Dandy” (with added cannabis references, of course).
 The song was most likely brought to Mexico from Spain, while the lyrics typically commemorate 19th century conflicts in both countries.
-Its most famous verses were written during the Mexican Revolution of 1910-1920.
+Its most famous verses were written during the Mexican Revolution.

-We can’t definitively confirm the protagonist of the song, but that won’t stop us conjecturing as to the provenance of another term.
-Maybe “La Cucaracha” is the etymological origin of the modern slang term Americans use for a joint filter or the frustrating, finger-burning remains of a joint: the “roach.”
-After all, cucaracha is Spanish for “cockroach,” and “roach” is the sole unstressed syllable in that word.
-(It’s an admittedly tenuous argument.)
+We can’t definitively confirm the protagonist of the song, but that won’t stop us conjecturing as to the provenance of another term—the finger-burning remains of a joint, or “roach.”

 An alternative theory might cite the Spanish phrase “tabaco de cucaracha” as the origin of “roach” considering that the term refers to low-quality or adulterated tobacco.
-Of course, we can’t say for sure.
+We can’t say for sure.